gSchool/DNA-release-2/03-Phase-2/04a-metrics-what-are-they.md

 * Measurable, and
 * Support decision-making

-Metrics should align to improvement goals communicated from the top-- the National Defense Strategy (NDS) articulates DoD goals and serves as the top strategy.
+Metrics should align to improvement goals communicated from the top--in March 2021 the [Interim National Security Strategic Guidance](https://www.whitehouse.gov/wp-content/uploads/2021/03/NSC-1v2.pdf) was published and articulates goals and serves as the top strategy.
+A best practice is to check for updated guidance and publications.

 The books _[Lean Analytics](https://www.amazon.com/Lean-Analytics-Better-Startup-Faster/dp/1449335675)_ and _[The StartUp Way](https://www.amazon.com/Startup-Way-Companies-Entrepreneurial-Management/dp/1101903201)_ both define several characteristics of good metrics: